OrthoPhys: Physically Plausible Video Generation with Orthogonal-View Geometry Guidance: Additional Experiments

 Since no widely accepted, physics-focused evaluation metrics for image-to-video generation currently exist, we follow the approach of PhysGen3D~\cite{chen2025physgen3d} and employ GPT-4o to conduct subjective assessments.
 These evaluations score multiple dimensions relevant to physical plausibility, including physical realism, photorealism, and semantic alignment.
 We adopt the evaluation prompt design originally proposed in PhysGen3D~\cite{chen2025physgen3d}; as their work has empirically demonstrated strong alignment with human judgment, we apply only minor adaptations to tailor the prompt to our dataset, without introducing substantial modifications.
 The complete evaluation prompt is illustrated in Fig.~\ref{fig:prompt}.
+In addition, we conduct a fair blind user study with 59 participants under the same criteria, whose aggregate results are reported in Table~\ref{tab:subjective}.
+Participants are shown anonymized generated videos in randomized order and asked to score physical realism, photorealism, and semantic consistency on a five-point scale; no personal or sensitive information is collected.